gofynd/fdk-client-java/documentation/platform/THEME.md

-Use this API to retrieve all the available pages of a theme by its ID.
+Retrieve a list of all available pages.

 *Returned Response:*